| Availability: | |

 | Easy Handling | Dry fibers mix right in — no special gear, no fuss. |

-First, add the fibers to the aggregates and mix for about 2 minutes.
+First, add the fibres to the aggregates and mix for about 2 minutes.
 Then add the cement and water and keep mixing.

-If you're using higher doses (for example, 5.5 kg/m³), extend mixing to 7–10 minutes to ensure the fibers spread evenly.
+If you're using higher doses (for example, 5.5 kg/m³), extend mixing to 7–10 minutes to ensure the fibres spread evenly.

 In some projects, you can pair this with polypropylene mesh fiber (0.9 kg/m²) — it helps control cracking and keeps hairline cracks